 Kevin Nordstrom leads a busy career as both performer and teacher.
 He has performed in much of the United States as well as in Canada, Italy, and Austria, and has given numerous solo recitals in the United States.
 He holds a Bachelor of Music degree from The University of North Texas, a Master of Music degree, an Artist Diploma and Doctor of Musical Arts degree in Viola performance from the University of Cincinnati College-Conservatory of Music.

-Jon is an active musician in the Dayton area, and performs with the Dayton Philharmonic orchestra.
+Jon graduated from the Indiana University School of Music, and a Master of Music degree in String Pedagogy from Ohio University.
+He is an active musician in the Dayton area, and has been a member of the Dayton Philharmonic orchestra since 1994.
 He also teaches on the faculty at the University of Dayton Music Department.
+During the summers Jon performs with the Cooperstown Chamber Music Festival in Cooperstown, NY.

 Caroline Slocum has recently relocated to the Dayton area from Rochester, New York where she was a public school string teacher for 20 years.
 She taught elementary orchestra grades 1-5 for 9 years, and middle school grades 6-8 for 11 years, loving each unique stage of development.
 Caroline has also taught pre-twinkle and Suzuki cello classes with the Hochstein School of Music in Rochester, sectional and quartet rehearsals at the American String Teacher Association camp at Ithaca College and managed facilities and schedules for the SCOR!
 String camp for adults in Rochester, New York.
 Caroline had performed with the Penfield Symphony Orchestra, the Greater Rochester Women’s Philharmonic, her church’s worship team, in various string trios and quartets, and even a vocal group for many years.